beef331/unity-auto-builder/ReadMe.md

 ## Pre/Post Scripts
 These scripts can be any exectuable program.
 For post build scripts a path to the config jsonis passed, which you can reparse for your own needs.

-The itch.io and Github uploaders require to be built with `-d:ssl` and have only been tested on linux.

-To build them simply `nimble install nimarchive`

-then

-`nim c ./src/itchiouploader.nim`

-`nim c ./src/githubuploader.nim`

-The github tag-format can be customized following [this parsing logic](https://nim-lang.org/docs/times.html#parsing-and-formatting-dates)
+The github time-format can be customized following [this parsing logic](https://nim-lang.org/docs/times.html#parsing-and-formatting-dates)